walkline/TTWKActivityIndicator/README.md

 [![Build Status](https://travis-ci.org/TouchTribe/TTWKActivityIndicator.svg?branch=master)](https://travis-ci.org/TouchTribe/TTWKActivityIndicator)

-A drop-in component helps creating activity animations similar to the system ones and it can be used both in WatchKit extensions and regular iOS apps.
+A drop-in component that helps creating activity animations similar to the system ones and that can be used both in WatchKit extensions and regular iOS apps.

 <img src="screenshot.gif" style="width: 155px" />

 You can customize the color and the size of the bubbles.
-Both the current and the old animation styles are supported (the 'old' as seen in the betas of the Apple Watch simulator, the rotating one).
+Both the current and the old animation styles are supported (the 'old' is the rotating one, as seen in the betas of the Apple Watch simulator).

 ## Quick Start